Tag Archives: Baby boomer

 And how long did it take for you to feel “normal” again once you took your doctor’s advice to either go off the medication or replace it with a medication that did not cause cognitive decline?

-I am personally aware of several people who experienced cognitive decline after taking the Pfizer drug, Lyrica (pregabalin) – originally intended for neuropathic pain and as an anti-seizure medication, and approved for treatment of fibromyalgia in 2007.
+I am personally aware of several people who experienced cognitive decline after taking the Pfizer drug, Lyrica (pregabalin).
+This drug was originally intended for treatment of neuropathic pain and as an anti-seizure medication, but was approved for treatment of fibromyalgia in 2007.
 Additionally, cholesterol-lowering statin medications oftentimes cause the same cognitive outcomes.
-And with the Pfizer drug, Lyrica, increased depression – even suicide - or newly diagnosed depression, were directly linked to the drug, Lyrica.
+And with the Pfizer drug Lyrica, increased depression – even suicide or newly diagnosed depression – were directly linked to this drug.

 As Baby Boomers, we’re entering a phase where, depending upon what ails us, we start adding prescription medications to our health regimen in an attempt to have a high degree of health and well-being.